entpnomad/angularjs-chrome-app-template/README.md

 angularjs-chrome-app-template
 =============================

 A Chrome App which uses AngularJS as an MVC Framework.

-Includes full Bootstrap SCSS files, a style.scss file and a pre-configured config.rb output.
+Includes full Bootstrap SCSS files.

-<br>Includes .jade templates in JADE folder which output to HTML folder.
+Includes a demo style.scss file and index.jade file as templates.
+SCSS files will compile as CSS stylesheets and JADE files will compile as compressed HTML files.

-<br>Includes the following NodeJS modules: Grunt, Jade, Compass, UglifyJS, HTMLmin and Watch.
+Includes the following NodeJS modules: Grunt, Jade, Compass, UglifyJS, HTMLmin and Watch.
+Automated compilation/compression tasks have been created.
-<br>Includes automated compilation/compression tasks.

 <h2>INSTRUCTIONS:</h2>
 <p>1.
 Install NodeJS and NPM